Testimony, closing arguments conclude in manslaughter trial of Michigan school shooter's mother

 “Just the smallest — the smallest — of things could have saved Hana and Tate and Madisyn and Justin,” McDonald said, referring to the four victims by their first names.
 “And not only did she not do it, she doesn’t even regret it.”

-During the trial, prosecutors focused on two key events: the purchase of a 9 mm Sig Sauer handgun on Black Friday, four days before the school attack, and a crucial meeting with staff when a teacher discovered a violent drawing on Ethan’s math assignment on the day of the shooting.
+During the trial, prosecutors focused on two key events: the purchase of a 9 mm Sig Sauer handgun on Black Friday, four days before the school attack, and a crucial meeting at the school on the morning of the shooting when a teacher discovered a violent drawing on Ethan’s math assignment.

 There’s no dispute that James Crumbley, accompanied by Ethan, bought a firearm, and Jennifer Crumbley subsequently purchased 100 rounds of ammunition during a visit to a shooting range.
-She and her son took turns firing the gun and returned home with 50 rounds.
+She and her son took turns firing the gun and returned home with 50 rounds during the long Thanksgiving weekend.

-“Jennifer Crumbley told us whose gun it was,” McDonald said.
 “She posted on social media it was (Ethan’s) Christmas gift. ...
-It was gifted to him and not only was it gifted to him, she bragged about it.”
+It was gifted to him and not only was it gifted to him, she bragged about it," McDonald said.

-McDonald pointed out that Jennifer Crumbley texted her husband with the words “emergency” and “I’m very concerned” after the school shared their son’s disturbing drawing on class work and summoned them for a meeting.
+The prosecutor pointed out that Jennifer Crumbley texted her husband with the words “emergency” and “I’m very concerned” after the school shared their son’s disturbing drawing and summoned them for a meeting.

-The drawing depicted a gun that resembled the Sig Sauer, a bullet and the lines, “The thoughts won’t stop.
+The drawing depicted a gun that resembled the Sig Sauer, a bullet, a wounded person and the lines, “The thoughts won’t stop.
 Help me.
 The world is dead.
 My life is useless.”

-Jennifer Crumbley told jurors that disclosing the gun to the school wasn’t “relevant.”
-As for hallucinations, she said it was “just Ethan messing around.”
+Jennifer Crumbley downplayed it, telling the jury it was “just Ethan messing around.”

 “I have asked myself if I would have done anything differently.
 I wouldn’t have.
 I wish he would have killed us instead,” she testified Thursday.